-• Apart from the very rigorous fasting by Founders of religions, there was also fasting by the ordinary followers.
+- Apart from the hard fasting by Founders of religions, there was also fasting by the ordinary followers.
 The purpose of fasting was self-purification, as mentioned in the Quran above.
 But fasting came to be regarded as a form of voluntary suffering to evoke the sympathy of God and avert punishment from Him.
 Probably how this happened was that when some disaster came upon people, as it was considered to be because of people's sins, so they resorted to fasting as a means of repentance from sins.
-Therefore, fasting became associated in people's minds with times when they faced some trouble or affliction, and they thought fasting was a way of showing God their self-inflicted pain, so that feeling sorry for them He would remove their troubles.
+Therefore, fasting became associated in people's minds with times when they faced some trouble or affliction, and they thought fasting was a way of showing God their self-inflicted pain, so that feeling sorry for them He would remove their troubles. - Islam rejected entirely the idea that people, in order to avert God's anger and get His compassion, should inflict some voluntary suffering or punishment on themselves.
+Instead of this wrong idea, Islam introduced regular fasting in a fixed month, regardless of whether people were facing some trouble, so that it would be a means of the development of the inner human faculties.

-- Islam rejected entirely the idea that people, in order to avert God's anger and get His compassion, should inflict some voluntary suffering or punishment on themselves.
-Instead of this wrong idea, Islam introduced regular fasting in a fixed month, regardless of whether people were facing some trouble or not, so that it would be a means of the development of the inner human faculties. - In the teachings of the earlier prophets, one can read about the true significance of fasting.
+• In pre-Islamic scriptures also, one can read about the true significance of fasting.
 Jesus gave his followers these instructions: